DHI Founder and President of the Board of Trustees

 Harnwell was the Chief of Staff to Nirj Deva MEP until the end of 2010, since which point he is now based permanently in Rome, directing the development of the DHI.
 When involved in politics, he was an active member of the British Conservative Party for over 15 years.
 Benjamin identifies himself philosophically as an Austro-libertarian, co-founding (with Vincent de Roeck) the European Parliament’s Mises Circle, which exists to promote greater recognition of the Austrian School of Economics; he also co-founded the international Right Approach Group (with Patrick Barron), to explore free-market solutions to contemporary problems.

 In 2002 and 2004, Harnwell was seconded to Colombo as Special Advisor to Sri Lankan Prime Minister Ranil Wickremesinghe.

-Since February 2018 Harnwell, as director of the DHI, is also the director of the Abbey of Trisulti, founded in AD 1204 and National Monument of Italy since 1873.
+From February 2018 until March 2021, Harnwell was director of the Abbey of Trisulti, founded in AD 1204 and National Monument of Italy since 1873.

 From October 2021 to date Harnwell serves as international editor at “Steve Bannon’s WarRoom”, the number 1 ranked US political podcast.

 In 2004 Ben was received into the Catholic Church, by Fr.
 Michael Seed.